 Do I need to probate my relative's Will?

-The Will is required to be probated only when the decedent died possessing assets valued at $30,000 or greater.
+The Will is required to be probated only when the decedent died possessing assets valued at $50,000 or greater or if the decedent died leaving Real Property.
 This does not include assets for which there are designated beneficiaries (e.g., joint accounts, “in-trust-for” accounts or insurance proceeds not payable to the estate).

 Do I need an Attorney to handle my probate matter?